-Traveler’s Diarrhea often affects travelers in developing countries in Africa, the Middle East, Latin America, and Asia.
+Travelers’ diarrhea (TD) refers to a stomach and intestinal infection commonly associated with E. coli bacteria.
+It often affects travelers in developing countries in Africa, the Middle East, Asia, Latin America, and Mexico.

-The infection may occur if an individual consumes contaminated food or water and frequently is associated with the unsanitary handling of food.
+TD may occur if an individual consumes contaminated food or water, and it frequently is associated with the unsanitary handling of food.
 For example, if a restaurant employee does not wash his or her hands after using the bathroom, this individual can transmit harmful bacteria to customers via contaminated food.